Hepatozoonosis is a tick-borne apicomplexan protozoan distributed throughout the tropics and subtropics. Mild to severe disease may manifest in dogs.

 |Common name: Hepatozoon|

 |Location in host: Gamonts in cytoplasm of neutrophils and monocytes|

-H.canis infects the hemolymphatic tissues and causes anemia and lethargy.
-H. canis infection varies from being subclinical in apparently healthy dogs to severe with lethargy, fever, cachexia and pale mucous membranes due to anemia.
+Hepatozoon canis infects the haemolymphatic tissues and causes anaemia and lethargy.
+Hepatozoon canis infection varies from being subclinical in apparently healthy dogs to severe with lethargy, fever, cachexia and pale mucous membranes due to anaemia.

 Prevention consists of the use of topical acaricides and environmental parasiticides.
 Furthermore, it is recommended to avoid the dog ingesting ticks while scavenging or grooming.

 Hepatozoon canis is not zoonotic.
 Hepatozoon infection in humans has not been described except for a single case in which the species was not identified.